 There are no provisions for tax-geared penalties in relation to Customs defaults.
+Fixed administrative penalties for contravention of the Union Customs Code and its Delegated & Implementing Acts apply under Section 40 of the Customs Act 2015.

 Fixed administrative penalties for contravention of the Community Customs Code and its Implementing Provisions apply under Section 54 of the Finance Act 2011 (see paragraph 5.7 of this Code of Practice).